Signed in as:

 Continue downstream along the fence line to peg 3.

-what3words reference: remit.meatballs.ruffling
+what3words : remit.meatballs.ruffling

 Access is through the gap in the barbed wire fence.
 The peg numbers are in the background of this photo.